-Lexington, Kent., ranks 28th worst among the 75 largest cities in the United States for the handling of its finances, according to a Truth in Accounting (TIA) analysis of municipal data released this month.
+Among the 75 most populous cities in the U.S., Louisville ranks 19th for the state of its finances, having $1,300 in liabilities per taxpayer, according to a Truth in Accounting (TIA) analysis of municipal data released last month.